Wednesday, July 15 | 7:00 PM | Free

 Long before he rose to international fame as a mime, Marcel Marceau put his fledgling career as an artist on hold to spirit Jewish refugee children out of Nazi-occupied France, even as his own father was murdered at Auschwitz.
 Watch the extraordinary new film Resistance, about that little-known chapter of Marceau’s life, and then join our discussion with the film’s star, Jesse Eisenberg (The Social Network), and director and screenwriter Jonathan Jakubowicz (Hands of Stone, Secuestro Express).

 We are happy to offer these webinars free of charge in these challenging times and hope you enjoy them.
-All contributions to support our efforts are appreciated.
+Any contribution to support our efforts is appreciated.